Emmanuel Dangana Ocheja: 2015 elections

-Ocheja resigned his membership of the People's Democratic Party in 2014 citing his disagreement with certain power blocs within the party as well as poor governance by some political office holders elected on its platform.
+Ocheja resigned his membership of the Peoples Democratic Party in 2014 citing his disagreement with certain power blocs within the party as well as poor governance by some political office holders elected on its platform.
 The resignation confirmed rumors of his displeasure with the PDP establishment that had started in 2012 when he declined an offer extended to him by Governor Idris Ichalla Wada to serve as the Chairman of the Board of the Town Planning Development Authority in Kogi state.
 He publicly declined requests from his supporters to contest the 2015 senatorial election, choosing instead to focus on expanding his law practice in Abuja.
-He formally announced his membership of the opposition All Progressives Congress (APC) on 7 February 2015 even though he was known to have joined the party long before then.
+He formally announced his membership of the opposition All Progressives Congress (APC) on 7 February 2015, even though he was known to have joined the party long before then.
 At the event of his decamping, he pledged to work towards delivering victory to all the candidates seeking electoral offices on the platform of the APC in Kogi State.
 He was an active participant in the APC presidential campaign in the North Central region of Nigeria for the 2015 elections.
-He served as the Chairman of the Legal Committee of the All Progressives Congress Presidential, National Assembly, and Governorship election campaigns in Kogi state in 2015.
+He served as the Chairman of the Legal Committee of the All Progressives Congress Presidential, National Assembly, and Governorship election campaigns in Kogi State in 2015.

 2019 elections

 Ocheja did not seek elective office in 2019.
-He maintained his membership of the APC and campaigned for its candidates throughout Kogi state in the buildup to and during the election.
-As a believer in President Muhammadu Buhari and his government, Ocheja used several fora to sensitize the electorate in Kogi on why the president had to be re-elected and on the need to vote for APC members into national assembly seats so as to ensure a harmonious and productive relationship between the legislature and the executive arms of government.
+He maintained his membership of the APC and campaigned for its candidates throughout Kogi State in the buildup to and during the election.
+As a believer in President Muhammadu Buhari and his government, Ocheja used several fora to sensitise the electorate in Kogi on why the president had to be re-elected and on the need to vote for APC members into national assembly seats so as to ensure a harmonious and productive relationship between the legislature and the executive arms of government.

 In September 2018, Ocheja was sworn in as one of the chairmen of the APC committees for the governorship primaries of the party.
-He led a team with six other members to conduct the exercise in Taraba state.
+He led a team with six other members to conduct the exercise in Taraba State.

+2023 elections

+Ocheja was an early supporter of Senator Bola Tinubu's presidential aspiration.
+Prior to the APC presidential primary election, Ocheja was the Kogi State deputy coordinator of the Tinubu Support Group; an assemblage of Tinubu's supporters across Nigeria.
+He donated an office building to the group in Idah, Kogi State.
+Following the emergence of Senator Bola Tinubu as the presidential candidate of the ruling APC, Ocheja intensified his political activities, traversing the breath of Nigeria to sell Tinubu's candidacy.
+He worked to convince northern Christians like himself to embrace the APC's Muslim-Muslim ticket by urging voters to focus on the positive performance records of the candidates rather than on their religious leaning.
+Ocheja served as a member of the Presidential Campaign Committee of the APC for the 2023 election.
+He was also the Director of Finance and Administration (Kogi State) of the Tinubu/Shettima Independent Campaign Council (ICC).